alabsi91/reanimated-color-picker/docusaurus/docs/API/Panel2.md

 ---
 sidebar_position: 7
 sidebar_label: Panel2
-description: A square-shaped slider (windows style) is used for changing the color's hue and saturation.
+description: A square-shaped slider (windows style) is utilized to adjust the hue and saturation channels.
 ---

 # `<Panel2 />`

 ![panel2](../../../images/panel2.png)

-- A square-shaped slider (windows style) is used for changing the color's hue and saturation.
+- A square-shaped slider (windows style) is utilized to adjust the hue and saturation channels.

 - Move the handle horizontally to change the color's saturation.